 And even when you do just that, there may still be sources of carbon monoxide in your home.

-CO is a by-product of combustion, so whenever something burns, CO can accumulate.
+CO is a by-product of combustionOpens in a new tab., so whenever something burns, CO can accumulate.
 Several appliances can generate carbon monoxide, including gas stoves, clothes dryers, and water heaters.

 Keeping your home well-ventilated is a great first step, and regularly inspecting and performing maintenance on your appliances can also help minimize the risks.